 Leisure Time Tours also holds Passover programs at the Hilton Tapatio Cliffs Resort in Arizona; the PGA National Resort in Palm Beach; and the Ocean Place Resort and Space in beachside Long Branch, New Jersey.

-The tea rooms at Leisure Time Tours resorts are always lavish affairs, with “more food than a Viennese table at a Jewish wedding,” the company said.
-From fruit-carving and chocolate-dipping stations to fondue and flambé fruit stations, the tea rooms are a highlight of the programs, perpetually bustling with people mingling and munching on the delectable treats.
+The tearooms at Leisure Time Tours resorts are always lavish affairs, with “more food than a Viennese table at a Jewish wedding,” the company says.
+From fruit-carving and chocolate-dipping stations to fondue and flambé fruit stations, the tearooms are a highlight of the programs, perpetually bustling with people mingling and munching on the delectable treats.
 There will also be a buffet of entertainment, with popular comedian Modi and singing sensation Avraham Fried performing.

 While the chefs at Leisure Time Tours’ abroad program are skilled in the fine art of Italian cuisine, Kosher Tours Mexico’s chefs are skilled in a variety of culinary styles, including Mediterranean, French, Asian and traditional Jewish food.

 “We implement constant variety in our day-to-day menus,” Kosher Tours Mexico said.
-“We have a Mexican dinner one night, Asian fusion the next, and of course, traditional Jewish cuisine that guests expect on Yom Tov.”
+“We have a Mexican dinner one night, Asian fusion the next and of course, a traditional Jewish cuisine that guests expect on Yom Tov.”

 Kosher Tours Mexico holds its five-star program at the Camino Real Sumiya Resort, a 163-room hotel built on a Japanese estate in the charming town of Cuernavaca.
 Gathering about a 90-minute drive from Mexico City, vacationers enjoy fish caught daily from the Atlantic Ocean and a variety of sushi, nigiri, sashimi and poke bowls served daily.
 The head chef is a meat virtuoso and pit master who creates world-class barbecue, the company said.